phalcon-orphanage/docs/en/reference/crypt.rst

 Base64 Support
 --------------
-In order that encryption is properly transmited (emails) or displayed (browsers) base64_ encoding is usually applied to encrypted texts:
+In order that encryption is properly transmitted (emails) or displayed (browsers) base64_ encoding is usually applied to encrypted texts:

 .. code-block:: php